 - Take care of your personal belongings, particularly on public transport and in key tourist locations, such as airports, train stations, hotel lobbies and restaurants.

-- Carry passports and other valuable possessions on your person, rather than in a bag.
+- Carry passports and other valuable possessions in your pockets, rather than in a bag.

-- Do not leave drinks unattended.
-Do not accept drinks from strangers.
+- Don't leave drinks unattended.
+Don't accept drinks from strangers.

 Civil unrest and political tension